LambdaLightSource/diamond-image-service/README.md

 ## Introduction

 The Diamond Image Service processes and manage images dynamically within a Kubernetes environment.
 This service uses Thumbor, an open-source photo processing and thumbnail tool, to provide features for image visualization, resizing, reformatting, and storage management via a NAS-S3 bucket.

+For instructions on how to use the service please refer to the [User Guide](/docs/user_guide.md).
+For deployment setup please refer to the [Deployment Guide](/docs/deployment_guide.md).
+For getting setup for local testing, refer to the [Developer Guide](/docs/developer_setup.md).

 # Technical Architecture